kew222/Self-Targeting-Spacer-Searcher/README.md

 -------| ------------
 -n, --no-ask            |        Force downloading of genomes regardless of number found (default: ask)

 By default, STSS will ask the user if he/she wants to continue with the download if there are large number of files returned.
 There is a delay while searching NCBI, so turning the option off will prevent the need to wait to confirm the download if hard drive space is not an issue.
+If the --groups option is used, this is automatically changed to --no-ask so the user doesn't have to monitor the multiple searches.

 Option |  Description
 -------| ------------
--l, --limit <N>         |        Limit Entrez search to the first N results found (default: 10000)
+-l, --limit <N>         |        Limit Entrez search to the first N results found (default: 200000)

 Lowering this value is unnessecary for small searches, but may need to be raised for large scale searches.